 You are always welcome in a GRACE school.
 Please contact the school principal to discuss the curriculum at the school.

 Writing is an important component in the curriculum and becomes even more integral during middle school.
-With support of the Diocese of Green Bay, the Serra Club is again offering is annual opportunity for students in sixth, seventh and eighth grades to exercise their writing skills by participating in the Serra Club of Green Bay’s 2020 Essay Writing Contest on the topic of Vocations.
+With support of the Diocese of Green Bay, the Serra Club is again offering its annual opportunity for students in sixth, seventh, and eighth grade to exercise their writing skills by participating in the Serra Club of Green Bay’s 2021 Essay Writing Contest on the topic of Vocations.